 I use makeagif.com to make mine — and they always turn out fabulous and are also easy to make.

 An even easier way to use gifs is to find pre-made ones.

 Post Planner can quickly find relevant gifs based on keyword searches.
 Just search for a keyword relevant to your followers, then filter the results for gifs.

 Questions are an effective way to spark engagement in your Twitter stream!

-These work especially well when the topic of the question is something your audience is interested in (your niche).
+These work incredibly well when the topic of the question is something your audience is interested in (your niche).

-In order to squeeze the most effectiveness and engagement out of a question tweet, be sure you are there to engage with your followers when they answer.
+To squeeze the most effectiveness and engagement out of a question tweet, be sure you're there to engage with your followers when they answer.

-Just click on Status Ideas -- then click on Questions.
+Just click on "Conversation Starters," then click on "Questions."

 There are thousands of questions in there for you to choose from!